-Rhododendron is a large evergreen shrub (growing up to 8m tall) that was introduced to Ireland as an ornamental plant in the 18th Century from Asia and north-west China.
-Although there are more than 900 species of Rhododendron, only one type, Rhododendron ponticum is invasive in Ireland.
+Rhododendron is a large evergreen shrub (up to 8m tall) introduced to Ireland as an ornamental plant in the 18th Century from Asia and north-west China.
+However, not all are invasive species.
+Although there are more than 900 species of Rhododendron, only one type, Rhododendron ponticum, is invasive in Ireland.
 This species has dark green waxy, oblong leaves and large pinkish purple or lilac flowers on 2-4 cm stalks.
-Flowering occurs in spring and summer and individual plants can produce large quantities of viable seed, which can persist to create a seed-bank in the soil.
-Rhododendron can also propagate itself by vegetative means, both by suckering from roots and by layering wherever branches touch the ground.
+Flowering occurs in spring and summer, and individual plants can produce large quantities of viable seed, which can persist in creating a seed bank in the soil.

+Rhododendrons can also propagate by vegetative means, by suckering from roots and layering wherever branches touch the ground.
 Rhododendron thrives on peaty, sandy and acidic soils and is extremely hardy.
 Large areas of woodland and bogs in Ireland have been infested by Rhododendron ponticum.
 The leaves of Rhododendron contain toxins which makes it unpalatable to grazers.
 It can form dense impenetrable thickets, creating large shaded areas.
-This toxicity and creation of shade enables Rhododendron to out compete native plant species (Maguire et al., 2008).
+This toxicity and creation of shade enable Rhododendron to out-compete native plant species (Maguire et al., 2008).

 As rhododendron regrows vigorously when cut, stump treatment with a herbicide was necessary to kill the plant.
-When possible, the direct stump treatment method is favoured over general broadcast spraying, which is not as effective and has the potential to impact on surrounding non-target species.
-Rhododendron leaves are thick and waxy, therefore for foliar herbicide treatment to be effective each individual leaf needs be thoroughly wetted with herbicide to kill the plant.
+When possible, the direct stump treatment method is favoured over general broadcast spraying, which is not as effective and has the potential to impact surrounding non-target species.
+Rhododendron leaves are thick and waxy; therefore, for foliar herbicide treatment to be effective, each leaf must be thoroughly wetted with herbicide to kill the plant.
 Additionally, the dead Rhododendron may persist in situ for 10-15 years, which can hinder the recovery of the site.

 Rhododendron ponticum is listed under the 3rd Schedule: Part 1 – Plants; Non-native species subject to restrictions under Regulations 49 & 50.
 Regulations 49 and 50 of the European Communities (Birds and Natural Habitats) Regulations 2011 make it an offence to plant, disperse, allow dispersal or cause the spread of certain species.
-Additionally, rhododendron is listed on both the “Most Unwanted: Established Threat” and on the “High Risk: Recorded Species” list compiled by Invasive Species Ireland a joint initiative by the Northern Ireland Environment Agency and NPWS.
+Additionally, rhododendron is listed on the “Most Unwanted: Established Threat” and the “High Risk: Recorded Species” list compiled by Invasive Species Ireland, a joint initiative by the Northern Ireland Environment Agency and NPWS.